Frank Lloyd Wright and His Forgotten Larkin Building

 Michael Ralph

-8. Jonathan Haeber Says:
+8. Jonathan Haeber on said:

 Thanks Micheal.
 I appreciate the added history.
 I’m always elated to hear about the personal stories of places.
 Thank you.

-9. elZaphod Says:
+9. elZaphod on said:

 Interesting photos.
 I love Wright, but the exterior has a very oppressive look, possessing equal parts mausoleum and Reichstag.
 Nice interior flourishes on the columns and skylights though.

-10. Renee Says:
+10. Renee on said:

 I have a desk that was once belonging to my father.
 Upon brining it home I discovered a label on the back bearing the name Larkin Soap Co. and another label stating it was manufactured at Larkin Soap Co.
 I was trying to research it a little and I seems to find more information about the Larkin Administrative building then the products it once made.
 If anyone should have a source of information that might be helpful feel free to contact me.

-11. Will Sampson Says:
+11. Will Sampson on said:

 Am I showing my age or doesn’t everybody who read the Fountainhead know who Frank Lloyd Wright was?
 Anyhow, my favorite is the Walker residence in Carmel: http://www.cupola.com/images/bldgstru/flwright/walker02.jpg